ahmed-hadaka/Online_Book_Reader/README.md

 - The admin users are already added to the memory (database)
 - So no sign up for the admins
 - There are initially some books (but admin can add books)
-- Avoid spaces in the inputs.
-In general, assume the user is behaving properly
+- In general, assume the user is behaving properly

 # Screan Shots
 ![1](https://user-images.githubusercontent.com/92885872/181072210-c74ad81b-1d21-40eb-9dfc-60d9fe258490.png)